FranciscoMoretti/site/data/blog/automate-your-job-search.md

 ![Description Filter](/assets/automate-your-job-search/description_filter.gif)

-Note: More complex filters can be created to check for multiple technologies.
+_More complex filters can be created to check for multiple technologies._

 This cut 401 jobs down to 8 high-potential matches in seconds.